 - What percentage of your active mailing list has engaged in the past month?
 3 months?
 6 months?

-For instance, if you’ve suffered painful deliverability issues in the recent past, you might start addressing your lapsed customer inactives at the 3-month mark and your current customer inactives at 13 months.
+For instance, if you’ve suffered painful deliverability issues recently, you might start addressing your lapsed customer inactives sooner than your current customer inactives to prevent getting burned again since inbox providers will keep a closer eye on you after having already flagged your brand once.
 And if your list has very low engagement, then you’ll need to be more aggressive at addressing inactivity.

-Whereas if you have great engagement and deliverability and you have resources on hand to address problems, you might start addressing lapsed customer inactives at 13 months and current customer inactives at 37 months.
+Whereas if you have great engagement and deliverability, and you have resources on hand to address problems, you might start addressing lapsed customer inactives at 13 months and current customer inactives at 37 months.